2024 United Kingdom general election in Northern Ireland

-The 2024 general election in Northern Ireland was held on 4 July 2024, with all 18 Northern Irish seats in the House of Commons contested.
+On 4 July 2024, the 2024 United Kingdom general election was held in Northern Ireland, to elect all 650 members of the House of Commons, including the 18 Northern Ireland seats.

 The general election occurred after the recently completed constituency boundaries review.

 Background

 Electoral system

 MPs are elected in 18 single-member constituencies by first-past-the-post.

 Date of the election

 On 22 May 2024, Prime Minister Rishi Sunak announced 4 July 2024 as the election date.

 Constituency boundaries

 Map of the 18 constituencies to be used.

 In June 2023, it was published that The Boundary Commission for Northern Ireland had made final recommendations for the new boundaries for Northern Ireland's 18 parliamentary constituencies.
 The report was submitted to the speaker of the UK House of Commons and the UK Government was required to submit a draft of an Order in Council to activate the new boundaries within four months.
 Changes include: